 Finally, there is eyebrow transplant or to be more precise eyebrow hair transplant.
 This is a procedure where small hair follicles are harvested from the scalp and transplanted in the area of the eyebrow.
 The results are natural and last a lifetime, however, it is the most expensive of all treatments available.

-Who is a good candidate for eyebrow transplant procedure?
+Who is a good candidate for an eyebrow transplant procedure?

-How long does an eyebrow transplant procedure take?
+How long does an eyebrow implant procedure take?

 An eyebrow transplant procedure usually takes around 5 hours to complete.
 Portion of the time is dedicated to harvesting hair follicles through a technique called follicular unit extraction (FUE) and the other portion of the time is dedicated to transplanting the new hair follicles in the area of the eyebrows through a technique called follicular unit transplantation.